ZEON Price Tops $0.0013 on Top Exchanges (ZEON)

-ZEON (ZEON) traded flat against the dollar during the 1-day period ending at 14:00 PM Eastern on June 16th.
-During the last seven days, ZEON has traded flat against the dollar.
-One ZEON token can currently be bought for approximately $0.0013 or 0.00000005 BTC on cryptocurrency exchanges.
-ZEON has a total market capitalization of $40.62 million and approximately $6,602.52 worth of ZEON was traded on exchanges in the last 24 hours.
+ZEON (ZEON) traded flat against the dollar during the 24 hour period ending at 11:00 AM E.T. on June 18th.
+ZEON has a total market cap of $40.62 million and approximately $6,706.23 worth of ZEON was traded on exchanges in the last 24 hours.
+In the last seven days, ZEON has traded flat against the dollar.
+One ZEON token can currently be bought for approximately $0.0013 or 0.00000005 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.